pambrose/prometheus-proxy/README.md

 [![Kotlin](https://img.shields.io/badge/%20language-Kotlin-red.svg)](https://kotlinlang.org/)

 [Prometheus](https://prometheus.io) is an excellent systems monitoring and alerting toolkit, which uses a pull model for collecting metrics.
-The pull model is problematic when a Prometheus server and its metrics endpoints are separated by a firewall.
+The pull model is problematic when a firewall separates a Prometheus server and its metrics endpoints.
 [Prometheus Proxy](https://github.com/pambrose/prometheus-proxy) enables Prometheus to reach metrics endpoints running behind a firewall and preserves the pull model.

 The `prometheus-proxy` runtime comprises 2 services: